perllb/ctg-rawdata-delivery-cron/README.md

 - `email` : Email to customer.
 If more than one, separate with ";"
 - `projid` : Project ID.
 E.g. 2021_033, 2021_192.
 This will be used to create the lfs user
 - `cc` : emails to add as CC in mail - typically CTG lab personel.
 - `autodeliver` : Set to 'y' if the customer should recieve delivery email!
-If not 'y', then it will transfer data to lfs, and create the email, but it will only be sent to ctg-staff.
+If not 'y', then it will only be sent to ctg-staff (that is the cc'ed emails and ctg-bnf).
+Note that you can also just add a ctg-email as `email` here, and set autodeliver,y.

 ### Samplesheet template (.csv)